 There is no precise answer to this as each person's learning curve is different.
 We recommend that learners go on-line each day and cover 2-3 topics, come offline and put into practice what they have covered on-line.

-You will be sent a welcome email with a activation link, you must click on this link to activate your course.
+You will be sent a welcome email with an activation link, you must click on this link to activate your course.

 You will be asked to change your password, once completed you will be able to log in using, username and password.

-You will see on your "Home" page all courses you are registered for.
+You will see on your "Home" page all of the courses you are registered on.